Both Halves of Your Child’s Brain Work as One. Here’s Why That Changes How They Learn.

 The left-brain, right-brain idea, decoded

-The infographic lays out a clean correction to a story almost everyone has heard.
-Here is what it actually says, in plain parent language.
+The infographic offers a clean fix to a story almost everyone has heard.
+Here is what it says, in plain parent language.

 - The binary is a myth.
-Sorting children into a logical “left brain” or a creative “right brain” oversimplifies how they learn and process information.
+Sorting children into a logical “left brain” or a creative “right brain” is too simple a picture of how they learn.

 - Real thinking is a whole-brain effort.
-A developing mind relies on both hemispheres working together, not two separate halves competing for control.
+A developing mind leans on both hemispheres working together, not two halves fighting for control.

-- The brain reorganizes itself.
-Neuroplasticity is its ability to form new neural connections throughout life, and childhood is when that wiring is most active.
+- The brain rewires itself.
+Neuroplasticity is its power to form new neural connections through life, and childhood is when that wiring is most active.

 - Abilities are not fixed.
-Because the brain stays plastic, a child’s strengths are shaped by environment, experience, and practice rather than set at birth.
+Because the brain stays plastic, a child’s strengths grow from environment, experience, and practice rather than being set at birth.

 - Difference is not deficit.
-Neurological variation is a natural part of being human, and the goal is to support a child’s specific strengths, not to correct them.
+Brain variation is a natural part of being human, and the goal is to support a child’s strengths, not to correct them.

 If your child has already been called “right-brained,” a companion piece on where that label comes from walks through the same myth from the brain-power angle.